 Sassari is a bit smaller in size compared to Cagliari, but culturally rich.
 There is always some event in the massive and gorgeous Piazza Italia; the center has some beautiful churches – the Duomo is just one of them; and there are a few good museums.
 Hardly known to tourists, Sassari is one of the places to visit in Sardinia.

 Oristano reaches its peak during Carnival, thanks to the Sartiglia, which dates back to medieval times.
 It is a skills tournament during which masked men and women dressed in traditional clothes and riding horses at full speed have to spear a star.
-Sartiglia is one of the favorite local festivals, and attending it is one of the top things to do in Sardinia.
+Sartiglia is one of the favorite local festivals.

 The small Nuoro is located in the heart of Sardinia, surrounded by mountains.
 Home of Nobel Prize winning writer Grazia Deledda, it also has a fantastic museum of Modern Art – MANN.
 Paying a visit to MANN is what to do in Sardinia for art lovers.